webplatform/docs/css/properties/text-justify/index.md

 |Description=Aligns text by increasing the space between words.
 This value's spacing behavior is the fastest way to make all lines of text equal in length.
 Its justification behavior does not affect the last line of the paragraph.
 }}{{CSS Property Value
 |Data Type=kashida
 |Description=Justifies lines of text by elongating characters at chosen points.
 This form of justification is intended for Arabic script languages.
-Supported starting in Internet Explorer 5.5.
 }}{{CSS Property Value
 |Data Type=newspaper
 |Description=Increases or decreases the spacing between letters and between words.
 It is the most sophisticated form of justification for Latin alphabets.